Skip to main content

 Coordinating scanners that start and finish independently

-I persist the expected scanner set, run one container per scanner inside a job pod, and only advance the state machine once the orchestrator has accounted for every required outcome.
+I persist the expected scanner set in PostgreSQL, run one container per scanner inside a job pod, and only advance the state machine once every scanner has reported success or failure.
+The allComplete boolean is computed inside the same transaction that records each completion, so it stays accurate regardless of delivery order or count.

 Keeping real-time status useful when browser connections are unreliable